 The Seattle strike is part of a growing wave of construction workers struggles.
 In April 2020, 13,000 carpenters in Massachusetts carried out a two-week strike over the lack of pandemic protections on construction sites, defying Republican Governor Charlie Baker’s declaration that builders were “essential workers” who had to continue risking their lives.
 “You’ve got a lot of uncertainty with all the different factors facing construction today, from labor shortages to materials,” Charles Krugel, a labor attorney for management in Chicago, told Construction Dive.
 “So you’re bound to see more labor action, either in the form of picketing or striking of construction sites.”

 The UBC national leadership is looking to strengthen its grip over regional councils and prevent future upheavals.
-The charges of “vote-rigging” on the fourth and fifth tentative agreements—which were both roundly defeated by carpenters—suggest that the UBC hopes to impose tighter control over ratification votes, not to prevent vote-rigging in the future but to assure it.
+The charges of “vote-rigging” on the third tentative agreement—which was roundly defeated by carpenters—suggest that the UBC hopes to impose tighter control over ratification votes, not to prevent vote-rigging in the future but to assure it.

 As the WSWS warned from the beginning, the union bureaucracy cannot be pressured to adopt more militant tactics or reform itself.
 This was and continues to be the perspective of the so-called union dissidents who lead the Peter J. McGuire Facebook group.
 In an October 28 statement, McGuire chairman Art Francisco Esparza said that the resignation of the “criminal Shapiro” and the “dissolving of the criminal council Executive Board involved in massive voter fraud over the contract shows” that his group’s “vision, tactics, and strategy were on the right side of history.”
 He goes on to say, “It is time for working carpenters in the Pacific Northwest to control the Pacific Northwest from the bottom up!”